data-umbrella/data-umbrella.github.io/_posts/2022-07-16-nidhin-serving-pytorch-models.md

 ## About the Speakers
 ### Bio
-Nidhin Pattaniyil is a Machine Learning Engineer in Walmart Search
+Nidhin Pattaniyil is a Machine Learning Engineer in Walmart Search.

 Vishal Rathi is a Software Engineer in Walmart Search